Chart Color Schemes

 Educational outcomes in Lockridge - Kiara fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The five schools in Lockridge-Kiara have a combined enrollment of 1,978 students.
-There are three primary and two secondary schools serving distinct age groups.
-Note: for 'n/a' school enrolments, refer to the parent campus.
+The five schools in Lockridge-Kiara have a combined enrollment of 1,978 students, with three primary schools and two secondary schools serving distinct age groups.

 Frequently Asked Questions - Education